 Different types of problems can cause respiratory failure:

 Blocked airflow: Asthma Asthma Asthma is a condition in which the breathing passages (airways) in your lungs get narrow.
 When the airways are narrow, it's hard to breathe.
-Breathing often makes a squeaky musical sound called... read more , COPD (chronic obstructive pulmonary disease) Chronic Obstructive Pulmonary Disease (COPD) COPD is a disease in your lungs that makes it hard to breathe.
+Breathing often makes a squeaky sound called wheezing... read more , COPD (chronic obstructive pulmonary disease) Chronic Obstructive Pulmonary Disease (COPD) COPD is a disease in your lungs that makes it hard to breathe.
 It's hard to push air out of your lungs.
 Difficulty pushing air out is called chronic airflow obstruction.
-Smoking cigarettes is... read more , sleep apnea Sleep Apnea Apnea is a medical word for "not breathing."
-Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
-This happens over and over each time... read more
+Smoking cigarettes is... read more , sleep apnea Sleep Apnea Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
+If you have sleep apnea, this happens over and over each time you sleep, often many... read more

 Clogged lungs: Heart failure Heart Failure Your heart pumps blood to carry oxygen and nutrients to the rest of your body.
 Heart failure is when your heart doesn’t pump blood as well as it should.
 It doesn’t mean your heart has stopped... read more , pneumonia Pneumonia Pneumonia is an infection deep in your lungs.
 The infection involves the small air sacs in your lungs (alveoli).
 Pneumonia is different from infection of the air passages (bronchi) in your lungs... read more , ARDS (acute respiratory distress syndrome) Acute Respiratory Distress Syndrome (ARDS) Acute respiratory distress syndrome is when you have sudden difficulty with your breathing.
 ARDS is a certain kind of severe breathing problem when your lungs fill up with fluid ARDS causes... read more

 At first you may: